Free Ohio Arrests & Criminal Records: Search Every OH County

 Additionally, to help simplify the process, obtaining legal counsel from an attorney or lawyer is generally advised.

-How To Tell If Someone Is in an Ohio State Prison or Federal Prison
+How To Tell if Someone Is in an Ohio State or Federal Prison

-The Ohio Department of Rehabilitation and Correction has a free inmate search platform to search for those inmates in state prisons.
+The Ohio Department of Rehabilitation & Correction has a free inmate search platform to search for those inmates in state prisons.
 The search can be performed by:

-• Their status which could be: all, incarcerated, APA supervision, or violators at large.
+• Their status could be all, incarcerated, APA supervision, or violators at large.

 • The inmate’s offender number.
 All numbers for inmates in Ohio will have a prefix A, R, or W. ‘W’ is used for all female inmates.
 ‘A’ and ‘R’ are saved for male inmates, with most male inmates using the ‘A’ prefix.

-The results from the search will show a variety of different information including the inmate’s first and last name, their offender number, and which their current status is.
+The results from the search will show a variety of different information, including the inmate’s first and last name, their offender number, and their current status.

 After clicking on the inmate’s name, more information will populate, including their mugshot and demographics such as hair and eye color, height, weight, charges, expected release date, and parole eligibility date.